iamTheo20/iamTheo20/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a flutter project.
 - 🌱 I’m currently learning civil engineer in information teknology.
-- 👯 I’m looking to collaborate on nothing atm.
-- 💬 Ask me about anything related to the languages i am proficient with.
-- 📫 How to reach me: theo.n.dev@gmail.com
-- ⚡ Fun fact: i started with coding when i was 14.

 <br />
 <br />
 <br />